Nanrech/Nanrech/README.md

 - Minecraft/Minecraft Launcher: ES, ES_AN Translator
 - Ladysnake/Rats-Mischief: ES Translator
 - ProtonMail: ES Translator
-- Working on a couple yet-to-be-released bots
+- Working on a couple of yet-to-be-released bots
 <!---
 Nanrech/Nanrech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.